dahlstromsec/networking-handbook/README.md

 ---

-This handbook will continue to grow throughout my cybersecurity studies as I learn new networking technologies, security concepts, and best practices.
+This handbook will continue to evolve throughout my cybersecurity studies as I gain more practical experience and expand my understanding of networking technologies and security concepts.